NorthStandard

-The NorthStandard P&I Association or Club is a marine mutual liability insurer in the United Kingdom.
+NorthStandard is a marine mutual liability insurer in the United Kingdom.

-In May 2022, it was announced that the North of England P&I Association would merge with the Standard Steamship Owners Protection & Indemnity Association (the Standard Club).
-The merger took place during Q1, 2023.
-The new Association is known as the NorthStandard P&I Association.
+In May 2022, it was announced that the North of England P&I Association would merge with The Standard Club UK LTD (the Standard Club).
+The merger took place during Q1, 2023, and the new organisation is called NorthStandard.

-The P&I Club provides protecting and indemnity (P&I), freight demurrage and defence (FD&D), war risks and ancillary insurance cover and loss prevention services to around 160 million GT of owned tonnage and 90 million GT of chartered tonnage, with around 3500 ships worldwide.
-Through its guaranteed subsidiary Sunderland Marine, North is also an insurer of fishing vessels, small craft and aquaculture risks.
-The P&I Club is a leading member of the International Group of P&I Clubs, with 11.5% of the group's owned tonnage.
-It employs almost 500 people worldwide.
+NorthStandard provides protection and indemnity (P&I), freight demurrage and defence (FD&D), war risks and ancillary insurance cover, and loss prevention services to around 180 million GT of owned tonnage and 90 million GT of chartered tonnage, with around 3500 ships worldwide.
+Through its guaranteed subsidiary Sunderland Marine, NorthStandard is also an insurer of fishing vessels, small craft and aquaculture risks.
+The P&I Club is a leading member of the International Group of P&I Clubs, with 12% of the group's owned tonnage.
+It employs almost 700 people worldwide.

-The North P&I Club was founded in 1860 and headquartered in Newcastle-upon-Tyne, UK with regional offices in Greece, China (Shanghai and Hong Kong), Japan, Singapore, Ireland and the United States.
+The North P&I Club was founded in 1860 and headquartered in Newcastle-upon-Tyne, UK, with regional offices in Greece, China (Shanghai and Hong Kong), Japan, Singapore, Ireland and the United States.
 The Standard P&I Club was fully known as the Standard Steamship Owners Protection & Indemnity Association and was founded in 1884.

-North P&I History
+Background

 North P&I Club started with the North of England Iron Steam Ship Protecting Association in Newcastle upon Tyne.
 It had formed from a series of amalgamations in 1860.
 It was one of the world's first mutual associations providing personal injury and collision liability cover for steamships.
-In 1885 North P&I Club added cargo indemnity cover by merging with the local Steam Ship Owners’ Mutual and, by 1914, had become the leading P&I club in Britain.
+In 1885, North P&I Club added cargo indemnity cover by merging with the local Steam Ship Owners’ Mutual and, by 1914, had become the leading P&I club in Britain.

 North P&I Club lost business after World War II with the decline of the British merchant navy.
 A gradual revival began in the 1960s with the appointment of managers Alec Murray and Len Harrison.
 North P&I Club became a member of the London Group of protecting and indemnity (P&I) clubs in 1969, which later became the International Group.
 North P&I Club opened branch offices in Hong Kong in 1995, Greece in 2000, Singapore in 2007 and Japan in 2012.

 The tradition of two managing directors, which first started in 1885, continued with the appointment of the joint management team of Peter Crichton and Rodney Eccleston in 1988 and by their successors Alan Wilson and Paul Jennings in 2009.

+The Standard Club, founded in 1884, expanded globally and developed expertise in the freight, chartering, and international shipping sectors.
+In 1899, it became one of the first clubs to participate in a pooling agreement with five other British P&I clubs.
+This agreement laid the foundation for what would later become the International Group of P&I Clubs, which grew in membership and international representation over time.